Zone 2 Cardio Explained: How to Train by Heart Rate for Better Endurance

-While there are many benefits of training by pace, it is also an equally valid approach to training—and sometimes even preferable—to always (or at least occasionally) ditch your pace and run by heart rate.
+While there are many benefits to training by pace or rate of perceived exertion, it is also an equally valid—and sometimes even preferable—approach to ditch your pace and run by heart rate.

 Heart rate training1Habibi, E., Dehghan, H., Moghiseh, M., & Hasanzadeh, A. (2014).
 Study of the relationship between the aerobic capacity (VO2 max) and the rating of perceived exertion based on the measurement of heart beat in the metal industries Esfahan.
-Journal of Education and Health Promotion3(55), 55. can help you truly tune in to how your body is feeling and slow down if need be without feeling pressure to hit a certain pace or distance.
+Journal of Education and Health Promotion3(55), 55. can help you truly tune in to how your body is feeling and allow you to slow down if need be without feeling pressure to hit a certain pace.

 Heart rate zones are exercise intensity levels stratified by specific percentages of your maximum heart rate because your HR during exercise closely correlates to the percentage of VO2 max.2Cunha, F. A., Midgley, A. W., Monteiro, W. D., Campos, F. K., & Farinatti, P. T. V. (2011).
 The relationship between oxygen uptake reserve and heart rate reserve is affected by intensity and duration during aerobic exercise at constant work rate.
 Applied Physiology, Nutrition, and Metabolism36(6), 839–847. https://doi.org/10.1139/h11-100